Recoskie/Fl64/README.md

         Or one can combine this with an algorithm to generate an function based on an data set.
 ------------------------------------------------------------------------------
 4. ### Recurring Pattern Data type.
-     1. The recurring pattern data type is for fractions that do not dived by number base properly.
+     1. The recurring pattern data type is for fractions that do not divide by number base properly.<br />
      For example 1÷7 in decimal can not divide producing recurring digits "142857".
         ```javascript
         var Pat = new Pattern( "142857", 10 );